Rryan0613/Jath-Ryan/README.md

 ## Project Information:

 We are creating our own web chat server using a java web application project.
-Our chat server will use websocksets and HTML/JS/CSS.
+Our chat server will use websockets and HTML/JS/CSS.
 Our web chat server has multiple chat room, messages can only be sent to those on the same room.
 Upon joining a different room, users will automatically leave their previous room.
 A user needs to in a room in order to be able to send chat messages.